bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/html5.png?raw=true "HTML5 Client")

 Click the '[x]' to skip joining the audio.
 Why?
-With the above command, the BigBlueButton server is configured to only use an IP address (no security) and, as such, the browser will block access to the webcam and microphone.
+In this example BigBlueButton server is configured to use an IP address (HTTP not HTTPS) and, as such, the browser will block access to the webcam and microphone.

-For a production setup of BigBlueButton, the server needs to serve web pages using transport level security (TLS).
-In other words, you can only access this server via `HTTP` (unencrypted) and not `HTTPS` (encrypted), as the server currently lacks a secure socket level (SSL) certificate configured for the server's hostname.

-Without TLS/SSL support, the browser will not allow access to the user's webam or microphone via the builtin real-time communications (WebRTC) libraries.
+For a production setup of BigBlueButton, you need to configure transport level security (TLS) on the server.
+Only when web pages are servied via HTTPS will the browser prompt the user for access to the webcam, microphone, or screen (for screen sharing) using the built-in real-time communications (WebRTC) libraries.

-`bbb-install.sh` can automatically request a TLS/SSL certificate (from Let's Encrypt) and configure the BigBlueButton server to use that certificate.
+The good news is `bbb-install.sh` can automatically request a TLS/SSL certificate from Let's Encrypt and configure BigBlueButton to use that certificate.
 The following sections show you how.

 ## Getting ready
 Before running `bbb-install.sh`, we _strongly_ recommend that you:

-  * Read through all the documentation in this page
+  * read through all the documentation in this page,
-  * Ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements)
+  * ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
-  * Configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of the server.
+  * configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.

 To set up a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com).
-Once purchased, you'll use the web tools provided by the DNS provider to create an `A Record` that resolves to the public IP address of your BigBlueButton server.
+Once purchased, you'll need to use steps provided by the DNS provider to create an `A Record` that resolves to the public IP address of your server.
 (Check the DNS provider's documentation for details on how to set up the `A Record`.)

 With a FQDN domain name place, you can then pass a few additional parameters to `bbb-install.sh` to have it:

-  * Request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt), and (optionally)
+  * request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt) (recommended),
+  * install a firewall to restrict access only to neede ports (recommened),
-  * Install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to set up rooms, hold online sessions, and manage recordings.
-(Greenlight also lets you, the administrator, manage user accounts within Greenlight).
+  * install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to set up rooms, hold online sessions, and manage recordings (optional).

-Once the BigBlueButton server is configured with an TLS/SSL certificate, your users can use FireFox and Chrome (recommended browsers) to access and share their audio, video, and screen in a BigBlueButton session via WebRTC.
+If you install Greenlight, you'll have the ability to be the [Greenlight administrator](http://docs.bigbluebutton.org/greenlight/gl-admin.html), giving you the ability manage user accounts.

 The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at [https://ubuntu.bigbluebutton.org/bbb-install.sh](https://ubuntu.bigbluebutton.org/bbb-install.sh).